 The main conventional types of nuclear reactors are:

 The most common nuclear reactors are light water reactors (LWR), where light water is used as a moderator.
 LWRs are divided into two categories:

 - Pressurized water reactors (PWR) – are characterized by a high-pressure primary circuit (to keep the water in a liquid state)

 - Boiling water reactors (BWR) – are characterized by controlled boiling in the primary circuit

 Principle of operation of PWR-type reactor

-Pressurized water reactors use a reactor pressure vessel (RPV) to contain the nuclear fuel, moderator, control rods and coolant.
+Pressurized water reactors use a reactor pressure vessel (RPV) to contain the nuclear fuel, moderator, control rods, and coolant.
 They are cooled and moderated by high-pressure liquid water (e.g., 16MPa).
-At this pressure water boils at approximately 350°C (662°F).
-Inlet temperature of the water is about 290°C (554°F).
+At this pressure, water boils at approximately 350°C (662°F).
+The inlet temperature of the water is about 290°C (554°F).
 The water (coolant) is heated in the reactor core to approximately 325°C (617°F) as the water flows through the core.
-As it can be seen, the reactor has approximately 25°C subcooled coolant (distance from the saturation).
+As it can be seen, the reactor has approximately 25°C subcooled coolants (distance from the saturation).

 See also: Types of Nuclear Reactors